-As an ASA Charter School, you have signed up to take school swimming seriously.
+As a Charter School, you have signed up to take school swimming seriously.
 You have committed to providing top quality swimming lessons for your pupils.

 This is something we hope you feel proud of.
 We want to help you make some noise about the great work you have been doing since you joined the Charter.

 The latest school swimming statistics show that there are still a huge number of children who leave primary school unable to swim.
 However, the work you have been doing at your school is making an impact.
 We hope that sharing your success will encourage other schools to do the same.

 The Aquatics Awards recognise the achievements of people from across the world of swimming.
 These range from teachers and coaches who inspire the next generation of athletes, right through to you, the schools.
 You may teach many of these athletes the basic skills they need before they can even start swimming competitively.

 School Swimming Charter: Primary School of the Year award

 Last year’s winners, Woodhill Primary School, made great progress with their school swimming.
 They also taught pupils water safety and lifesaving skills too.